leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Scaling Laws for Agent Harnesses via Effective Feedback Compute | 2026
 - Constraint Decay: The Fragility of LLM Agents in Backend Code Generation | 2026
 - Your Agents Are Aging Too: Agent Lifespan Engineering for Deployed Systems | 2026
+- Harness-1: Reinforcement Learning for Search Agents with State-Externalizing Harnesses | 2026